Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

-Bee, Wasp, or Yellow Jacket?
+Bee, Wasp, and Yellow Jacket Identification

-If you're allergic to bee stings, you have very good reason to be afraid of bees, but for the rest of us, the benefits far outweigh the risks of these generally gentle creatures.
+If you're allergic to bee stings, you have excellent reason to be afraid of bees, but for the rest of us, the benefits far outweigh the risks of these generally gentle creatures.
 Bees are one of the most important pollinators in the world.
 In fact, it would be safe to say that the human race wouldn't exist if not for bees.

 She is fuzzy and compact, and her black and yellow coloring is rather dull.
 Strictly vegetarian, she is not one to show interest in your picnic lunch, though she may occasionally come over to investigate a brightly colored shirt.
 Otherwise, she spends most of her time gathering pollen from flowers.

-She has only a single sting and it kills her to use it, so she will generally choose flight rather than fight, unless she feels her hive is threatened.
+She has only a single sting, and it kills her to use it, so she will generally choose flight rather than fight unless she feels her hive is threatened.
 She might also sting if caught, sat on, slapped at, or otherwise cornered.

 It should be noted that Africanized honeybees, which look very similar to the European variety, are more aggressive, particularly in defense of their nest. if you live in an area where Africanized honeybees are known to live, be wary of anything that looks like a honeybee and avoid swarms.
 (Africanized bees swarm more often than European bees.)